 Companies in this industry operate physical retail establishments that sell items such as clothing, cosmetics, footwear, and home furnishings, typically from registers within individual departments.
 Major companies include Dillard's, JCPenney, Macy's, and Sears (all based in the US), as well as Hudson's Bay Co.
 (Canada), Debenhams and Marks & Spencer (UK), El Corte Ingles (Spain), Galeria Kaufhof (Germany), Galeries Lafayette (France), and Isetan Mitsukoshi (Japan).

 Consumer spending and fashion trends drive demand.
-The profitability of individual companies depends on effective merchandising and marketing.
-Large companies have advantages in purchasing, distribution, and marketing.
+The profitability of individual companies depends on effective merchandising and marketing and high customer traffic.
+Large companies have economies of scale in purchasing, distribution, and marketing.
 Small companies can compete effectively by offering unique merchandise, providing superior customer service, or delivering a distinctive store experience.
-The industry is highly concentrated: the top eight companies generate about 95% of industry revenue.